Free PDF: How to build your dream coaching business that frees you from the 9-5

 What’s the big end result clients get after working with you for 90 days?

-This will be different for each industry.
-For example, maybe you can promise that people will lose a certain amount of weight or that you’ll help them get a specific number of job applications done within the three months you’ll be working together.
+Maybe you can promise that people will lose a certain amount of weight or that you’ll help them get a specific number of job applications done within the three months you’ll be working together.

 When you’ve identified that end result, map it out to 2-3 benchmarks that you will help your clients hit at the end of the month.
 These benchmarks should be results-oriented.